 Application Review Process and Selection Criteria

-Complete applications will be reviewed and rated using the 9-point rating scale (1=exceptional; 9=poor).
-The review process will follow NIH guidelines based on the following criteria:
+Complete applications will be reviewed and rated using the 9-point rating scale (1=exceptional; 9 =poor).
+The review process will follow the NIH guidelines based on the following criteria:

 - Relevance – ability to demonstrate a clear translational path and explicit relevance to improved health.